An inspiring feature documentary with a powerful youth "take action" message!

 WE NEED YOUR HELP TO FINISH OUR MOVIE

 microplastic madness - Brooklyn kids take on plastic pollution Is an inspiring and optimistic take on the local and global plastic marine pollution crisis as told through a refreshing urban youth point of view.

 Fifth graders from PS 15 in Red Hook, Brooklyn - a community on the frontline of Climate Change that was severely impacted by Superstorm Sandy- spent 2 years investigating the local and global impacts of plastic marine pollution. then took action for plastic free waters!

 These students took the deep dive into the root causes of plastic pollution.
-Taking the lead as citizen scientists and community advocates, they collected local data, led community outreach.
+As young citizen scientists and community advocates, they collected local data, and led community outreach.
 They use their own local data to inform policy. testifying and rallying at City Hall.
-Then they turned their focus back to school, taking action in their own cafeteria to eliminate all single-use plastic.
+Then they turned their focus back to school, taking action in their cafeteria to eliminate all single-use plastic.

 With stop-motion animation, heartfelt kid commentary, and interviews of experts and renowned scientists who are engaged in the most cutting edge research on the harmful effects of microplastics, this alarming, yet charming narrative, conveys an urgent message in user-friendly terms.

 Created to inspire kids, teachers and policy makers alike, this is the spark needed to grow a youth-led plastic-free future movement in schools across NYC and the world!

-Movie chapters will be shared for free as a series on YouTube and Vimeo, bringing this inspiring story to classrooms with free companion curriculum that aligns with the movie chapters.
+Movie chapters will be shared as a series on YouTube and Vimeo, bringing this inspiring story to classrooms with free companion curriculum that aligns with the movie chapters.

-Cafeteria Culture's PLASTIC FREE WATERS TOOLKIT will provide free, urgently needed marine plastic pollution lessons for diverse learners in grades 4 and up.
-Interdisciplinary, place-based lesson plans and activities are grouped into 5 units with each unit aligning with the movie's 5 chapters.
-These interdisciplinary and timely lesson will provide teachers with the options to use these free resources as stand alone lessons, a complete unit, or an extended program with all 5 units!
+The Microplastic Madness Toolkit - free classroom curriculum for a Plastic Free Future will provide urgently needed marine plastic pollution curriculum for diverse learners in grades 4 and up.
+Interdisciplinary, place-based lesson plans and activities are grouped into 5 units with each unit aligning with one of the movie's 5 chapters.
+The toolkit is designed to allow teachers to use these free resources as stand alone lessons, a complete unit, or as an extended program with all 5 units.

 WHY CAFETERIA CULTURE?

 CAFETERIA CULTURE's YouTube channel, Cafcu Media has 22 MILLION views!

-CAFETERIA CULTURE has led the movement to rid schools of styrofoam!
+CAFETERIA CULTURE led the movement to rid schools of styrofoam!